elasticio/elasticio.github.io/content/_components/rest-api/index.md

 * text/xml
 * etc.

-> If content type is not indicated in response header, component will try parse response as json.
+> **Please note:** if content type is not indicated in response header, component will try parse response as json.
 If it get parse exception, it return response as is.

 **2.** Attachments limitations: